sp21-E222/cpu-example/README.md

 # what you need to do for the lab activity

 create a new endpoint that tells the user what OS they are running by defining a path and operationid in the yaml file.

-# homework

-I will post on piazza but the links in this document must be read.